KevKeyingLi/KevKeyingLi.github.io/preps/Templates checklist.md

 Augmented data structure: add count at each node.
 # Tree/Graph Search
+Tree & graph basics
+Tree
+* n node with n - 1 edges
+* path from one node to other is unique
+* tree leaves have 1 connected edge

+Graph
+*

+Difference between tree and graph
+* because there may be more than one path connecting two nodes, `visited` set is often used so each node is visited only once.
 ## BFS
 ## DFS

 ## Disjointed Set & Union Find